linuxcaffe/tw-agenda-hook/README.md

 - agx (before now)
 - edate (diagnostic, if edate and agenda give the same # of tasks, it's working)

+These reports can be used in combination with any other task filters, so that 'task pro:foo agw' will ahow all foo task that are "on your agenda" this week.

 (edate can also be used in your own reports)

 ### Advantages